Hrushi20/ffmpeg-rust/README.md

 2. [ffmpeg-rust](https://github.com/Hrushi20/ffmpeg-rust)<br> Uses the WasmEdgeFfmpeg plugin built in `WasmEdge-FFMPEG` and executes Ffmpeg C API functions.

-The wasm function reads the `assets/test.wav` file and calls the Ffmpeg C API to read the meta data of the file and logs this data in console.
+The wasm function reads the `assets/small_bunny_1080p_60fps.mp4` video file and uses the FFmpeg C API to convert the video into grayscale image frames.
+The frames are generated in assets dir.

 ### Note-
 First, follow the steps in [WasmEdge-FFMPEG](https://github.com/Hrushi20/WasmEdge-FFMPEG#readme) repository to build the plugin shared library.